digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What happens during the lifecycle of a React component?
 * What can you tell me about JSX?
 * Are you familiar with Flux?
+    With Flux no. On the other hand, I have experience with Redux, which comes from Flux.
+    The simplest saying Redux middleware provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.
+    Redux can be described in three fundamental principles:
+    - Single source of truth - The state of your whole application is stored in an object tree within a single store.
+    - State is read-only - The only way to change the state is to emit an action, an object describing what happened.
+    - Changes are made with pure functions - To specify how the state tree is transformed by actions, you write pure reducers.

 * What are stateless components?
 * Explain this Code: